leonid20000/Odin-Tabs/README.md

 🔀 **Maximizing productivity:** Seamlessly switch between tabs for data analysis, research, programming, project management, online learning, and social media, minimizing the effort required to locate the right tab across various tasks.

-📺 **Seamless Media Experience:** Transform your entertainment setup with Odin Tabs, effortlessly navigating through browser tabs on smart TVs, streaming devices, and media centers using speech recognition.
+📺 **Seamless Media Experience:** Transform your entertainment setup with Odin Tabs, effortlessly navigating through browser tabs on XR headsets, smart TVs, streaming devices, and media centers using speech recognition.
 Enjoy a user-friendly and intuitive interface, easily switching between a variety of shows, movies, music, and online platforms without the need for a keyboard or mouse.

 Experience the future of browsing with Odin Tabs and its wide-ranging applications!